suhachi/S-Delivery-App/generated-code-docs/10-Component-Features.md

 import { Star, User } from 'lucide-react';
 import { useStore } from '../../contexts/StoreContext';
 import { useFirestoreCollection } from '../../hooks/useFirestoreCollection';
-import { getReviewsPath } from '../../lib/firestorePaths';
+import { getAllReviewsQuery } from '../../services/reviewService';
 import { Review } from '../../types/review';
 import Card from '../common/Card';
 import { formatDate } from '../../utils/formatDate';